San Francisco International Airport (SFO/KSFO), CA, USA

 New terminal

-The airport opened a new 2.5 million ft² international terminal in December 2000, worth $1bn.
+The airport opened a new 2.5 million square foot international terminal in December 2000, worth $1bn.
 Construction started in 1996, replacing the old Terminal 2, and has 28 gates plus some additional gates on a rotunda A. All but one gate have two jetways and six are designed for super jumbos.
 A new rental car facility was added in 2003, and an extension of the bay area rapid transit to the international terminal was also completed in 2003.

 The terminal houses the main BART station near boarding area G. This was part of a $2.4bn capital expansion project.
 Since then the emphasis has been to expand, develop and reconfigure the new runways.
 Expansion is crucial because the airport is losing business to its nearby neighbours San Jose and Oaklands – although San Francisco has the best land connections out of the three.

 The international terminal opened in 2000 and has the distinction of being the largest terminal building in North America, constructed on base isolators to protect against earthquake damage.
-The terminal was designed by Craig W. Hartman.
+The terminal was designed by Craig W Hartman.
 Skidmore, Owings & Merrill, Del Campo & Maru Architects, and Michael Willis Associates all worked on the main terminal building while Hellmuth, Obata and Kassabaum (boarding area G) and Gerson/Overstreet Architects were responsible for the design of boarding area A. Parsons carried out the construction work on the international terminal.

 Runway reconfiguration